eemeli/react-message-context/API.md

 ### `useMessage(id, [locale])`

-A custom [React hook] providing an entry from the messages object of the crrent or given locale.
+A custom [React hook] providing an entry from the messages object of the current or given locale.
 The returned value will be `undefined` if not found, or otherwise exactly as set in the MessageProvider props.

 #### Arguments